isntmz/huh-/README.md

 Berry Bob Jones.
 I love that guy.

-You got stranded on an island after your plane fouled a crappy engine!
+You got stranded on an island after your boat was struck by a storm!

 You must collect materials to survive and get back home!